 1 - 7.
 Ensure that you get a quiet room.
 Two requests are absolutely vital and pretty widely known when selecting your hotel room: a room on an upper floor and away from the elevators.
 But some other tried-and-true tips from frequent hotel guests could doubly ensure a peaceful experience.

-- Booking a room midway along a hallway.
-This is generally the quietest part of the floor, as it's away from the ice and vending machines, guest laundry facilities, exits, housekeeping closets, and other on-floor locales where noise can be made.
+- Booking a room midway down a hallway.
+This is generally the quietest part of the floor, as it's away from the ice and vending machines, guest laundry facilities, exits, housekeeping closets, and other places where noise can be made.

 - Asking for a room on the concierge or suite level, if the hotel has one.
 Sometimes those rooms have taller ceilings, giving you a little more air space from the people above you.